umgbhalla/starred/README.md

 - [replicate/setup-cog](https://github.com/replicate/setup-cog) - A GitHub Action for installing and using Cog so you can run, test, and push machine learning models
 - [eugeneyan/applied-ml](https://github.com/eugeneyan/applied-ml) - 📚 Papers & tech blogs by companies sharing their work on data science & machine learning in production.
 - [AlaaSaadAbdo/Rommana](https://github.com/AlaaSaadAbdo/Rommana) - A 30 key well powered by Xiao BLE
-- [swyxio/ai-notes](https://github.com/swyxio/ai-notes) - notes for software engineers getting up to speed on new AI developments.
-Serves as datastore for https://latent.space writing, and product brainstorming, but has cleaned up canonical references under
 - [foureight84/sofle-keyboard-pimoroni](https://github.com/foureight84/sofle-keyboard-pimoroni) - Pimoroni Trackball integration with Sofle Keyboard
 - [GEIGEIGEIST/KLOTZ](https://github.com/GEIGEIGEIST/KLOTZ) - KLOTZ is 34 keys column-staggered split keyboard.
 It uses an encoder and three status LEDs on each side.
 - [ray-project/llm-numbers](https://github.com/ray-project/llm-numbers) - Numbers every LLM developer should know